 Introduction

-Missing data is a common occurrence in time-series data, for this specific case causes include faulty sensors or errors in data storage.
+Missing data is a common occurrence in time series data, for this specific case causes include faulty sensors or errors in data storage.
 Missing data can cause downstream applications to malfunction and can thus have serious consequences.
 Missing data in Building Management Systems (BMS) can cause underperforming building services e.g., lower comfort of living or higher power usage, or in worst-case scenarios building breakdown as system control decisions are based on the collected data.

 Imputation methods evaluated in this paper are selected from previous research that has been done into the imputation of time series data.
 The methods that are selected for evaluation are: Last Observation Carried Forward (LOCF), K-Nearest Neighbour algorithm (KNN), Recurrent Neural Network (RNN) and Hot Deck (HD).

 HD has been outperformed by machine learning in the past as seen in (Sree Dhevi, 2014) [1] but it is applicable due to the number of similar units available for study.
-The time-series imputation performance of different types of RNN’s has been studied before in Che et al. (2018) [2].
+The time series imputation performance of different types of RNN’s has been studied before in Che et al. (2018) [2].
 The study concluded that when a Gated Recurrent Units (GRU) architecture is properly set up “it pulled significantly ahead of non-deep learning methods” [2].

 Pazhoohesh et al. (2019) [3] found that for datasets where 10% to 30 % of the data is missing, the KNN algorithm does great compared to eight other methods.
 Poloczek et al. 2014 [4] analysed the use of KNN regression and FFIL and found that both did well for the study, but that KNN regression outperformed other methods.